KaranSaini92837/IoTLab_project/README.md

 A step by step series of examples that tell you how to get a development env running

 ```
-1. Clone the project in your local machine
+1. Clone the project in your local machine.

 2. Open this folder in an IDE(Eclipse, IntelliJ etc).

 3. Create a Schema named IoT in MySqlWorkbench/ via CLI anyway you feel comfortable.

 4. Now run the Application from the IDE.
 For running in the IDE run KaranSainiIoTLabProjectApplication.java

 5. Now start your web browser and hit http://mocker.ennate.academy/

 6. First hit start for http://localhost:8080/vehicles on the right hand site of the site.
 Then hit start for http://localhost:8080/readings.
 This will start persisting data in MySql.

 7. Now run the below URL's in Postman:
    a) All Vehicle Details : http://localhost:8080/getAllVehicleDetails (GET Request)
    b) Historical Alerts for a vehicle : http://localhost:8080/getVehicleAlerts/{vin} ((GET Request))